-On this page there will be links to SPSS and SAS macros that will go from "data to text."
-That is, you will just tell the program what variables you want analyzed, and the program will perform relevant analyses, "make sense" of the analyses, and then create text in English that summarizes those results.
-You should go to the log to look at the more detailed results from the relevant program (e.g., SPSS and SAS) and the macro will create syntax that you might want to use for future analyses.
-Later macros are planned to be written in R.
+On this page there are links to SPSS, SAS, and R macros that will go from "data to text."
+That is, you will just tell the program what variables you want analyzed, and the program performs relevant analyses, "make sense" of the analyses, and then creates text in English that summarizes those results.
+You should go to the output file to examine the more detailed results from the relevant program (e.g., SPSS and SAS).
+Moreover, the macros create syntax that you might want to use for future analyses.

 I am most interested in feedback about these programs, but I cannot take the time to assist you in the interpretation of your particular dataset.

-To run a macro you need to do the following:
+To run an SPSS or SAS macro you need to do the following:

 3. Open SPSS or SAS.